Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 64,848 people, 20,536 houses or apartments, and a median cost of homes of $395,640, real estate costs in Wellington are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Florida communities.
+With a population of 65,200, 20,536 total housing units (homes and apartments), and a median house value of $399,038, real estate costs in Wellington are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Florida communities.

 Single-family detached homes are the single most common housing type in Wellington, accounting for 71.84% of the village's housing units.
 Other types of housing that are prevalent in Wellington include large apartment complexes or high rise apartments ( 10.57%), row houses and other attached homes ( 8.61%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 8.24%).